RagleGumm/video_paradise_crud/README.md

 Video Paradise is a simple CRUD application for managing your home movie database.<br>
 That is, if you are a neanderthal and still have movies on physical media.<br>
-Offers basic functionalities (besides creating/retrieving/updating and deleting) like filtering and simple text search.<br>
+Offers basic functionalities (besides creating/retrieving/updating and deleting) like filtering, simple text search, possibility to upload covers.<br>
 Creating cool logo was a huge part of the development process, so I hope you'll enjoy it.<br>
 The logo, I mean.